Motorcycle windshields and wind deflectors - everything you need to know about them!

 Another important issue which need to be considered, is the height of the windshield, which depends on the height of the driver.
 The windshield should be selected "just right".
 It should not be too high because when it gets dirty by worms, dust or rain, it will prevent us from seeing the road, and when it is too low, it will direct a blast of air (along with other obstacles) to our helmet, which will become unbearable.
 There is one simple rule that will allow us to choose the right windshield, it says that the windshield should end at the height of our nose; firstly, it will provide us with good visibility, secondly the air stream will be directed over our helmet.
 Another way to determine the exact height of the windshield is to place an object on the ground about 50 feet (15.25 m) from your motorcycle.
 Then we sit comfortably on the motorcycle so that the rear suspension is bent to the driving position, and we observe the object placed there.
 The windscreen should by no means make it difficult for us to see.

 The last advice concerns our motorcycle, if we find a dedicated windshields, let's buy one, but if our motorcycle is modified or ordinary, and therefore the windshield is not available on the market, buy a universal one.

 The tilt angle adjustment is also worth noting.
 This is one of the things that, contrary to appearances, will not be useful but once you have it, you will appreciate it very much.
-On a warm summer day, you can set the glass to obtain a bigger gust of wind on your face; however, on some colder days, it will protect you from the icy wind.
+On a warm summer day, you can set the windscreen to obtain a bigger gust of wind on your face; however, on some colder days, it will protect you from the icy wind.